 This fun, flexible activity sheet for GOTR girls asks them to answer, “What were you born to do?”
 Girls have artistic freedom to express themselves by writing or drawing their answers to the question on the activity sheet.
 We would love to see your favorite completed activity sheets and encourage you to send them to us by email at email@example.com.

 4. Invest your time or money to help us continue to empower girls over the next 20 years and beyond!

 Girls on the Run has empowered girls over the past 20 years thanks to the dedicated support of people like you!
 Whether you have a couple hours per week or per year, please consider getting involved as a SoleMate, coach or volunteer.
-Please also consider making a financial contribution to support our Girls on the Run council.
+Please also consider making a financial contribution or event sponsorship to support our Girls on the Run council.
 Every dollar will help serve more girls in your community!